TXNM Energy, Inc. research snapshot

 Munger risk inversion

-The thesis can fail if the Blackstone deal is blocked by regulators, the acquisition price is renegotiated downward, TXNM operating earnings decline due to weather or higher costs, or interest expense on $5 billion-plus net debt pressures free cash flow.
+The thesis can fail if NMPRC or NRC blocks the Blackstone deal, the acquisition price is renegotiated or another extension is needed, operating earnings decline due to weather or higher costs, or interest expense on roughly $5.94 billion of total debt pressures results.

 Management